AlexKuWerz/unh-book-search-engine/README.md

 Link to deployed application - https://alexku-book-search.herokuapp.com/

 ## Description
+The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and GraphQL.
+This application allows you to search by using [Google Books API](https://developers.google.com/books/docs/v1/using#WorkingVolumes).
+You also can save searched books.
+To be able to save your books you should create an account and logged in.

 ## Installation
 To be able to use the application you need to install the necessary `npm modules`.
 You can do this by running the command